Committee of Union and Progress: Early acts of demographic engineering

-Many Unionists were traumatized from the outcome of the Macedonian Question and the loss of most of Rumelia.
+Many Unionists were traumatised from the outcome of the Macedonian Question and the loss of most of Rumelia.
 The winners of the 1877-78 Russo-Turkish war and the First Balkan War applied anti-Muslim ethnic cleansing measures against its citizens, which the CUP reacted with similar fever against the Empire's Christian minorities but on a much greater scale in the future.
 With the Macedonian Question's conclusion, attention was now given to Anatolia and the Armenian Question.
 Not wanting Anatolia to turn into another Macedonia, the CUP concluded that Anatolia would become the homeland of the Turks through policies of homogeneity in order to save both "Turkdom" and the empire.
-The CUP would engage in an "... increasingly radicalized demographic engineering program aimed at the ethno-religious homogenization of Anatolia from 1913 till the end of World War I".
-To that end, before the Committee's exterminatory anti-Armenian policies, anti-Greek policies were in order.
+The CUP would engage in an "... increasingly radicalised demographic engineering program aimed at the ethno-religious homogenisation of Anatolia from 1913 till the end of World War I".

+To that end, before the committee's exterminatory anti-Armenian policies, anti-Greek policies were in order.
 Mahmut Celaleddin (Bayar), who was appointed local secretary of the Union and Progress Party branch of Smyrna (modern İzmir), as well as Talât and Enver Pasha, formulated a terror campaign against the Greek population in the İzmir vilayet with the aim of "cleansing" the area.
 The purpose of the campaign was described in a CUP document:

 The campaign did not proceed with the same level of brutality as did the Armenian genocide during 1915 as the Unionists were afraid of a hostile foreign reaction, but during the "cleansing" operations in the spring of 1914 carried out by the CUP's Special Organisation it is estimated at least 300,000 Greeks fled across the Aegean to Greece.
 In July 1914, the "cleansing operation" was stopped following protests from the ambassadors to the Porte with the French ambassador Maurice Bompard speaking especially strongly in defence of the Greeks, as well as the threat of war from Greece.
 In many ways, the operation against Ottoman Greeks in 1914 was a trial run for the operations that were launched against Armenians in 1915.

-In September, irregular warfare against Russia on the Caucasian border commenced; the ARF was invited to collaborate in these operations but refused.
-Only in late September in response to cross-border raids would Russian Foreign Minister Sazonov permit the organisation of Ottoman Armenian irregular volunteer regiments (many Ottoman Armenians fled to Russian Tbilisi at this point).
+In September, irregular warfare against Russia on the Caucasian border commenced.
+The CUP sent delegates to the Eighth Congress of the Dashnak Party where negotiations were held on the role of the Dashnak Armenians in the coming war.
+In the end, the Dashnaks pledged to use their militants to defend the Ottoman Empire in the coming war, but refused to incite rebellion amongst Russian Armenians.
+Later that month Russian Foreign Minister Sazonov permitted the organisation of Ottoman Armenian irregular volunteer regiments (some Ottoman Armenians fled to Russian Tbilisi at this point).
+When deportations of Armenian civilians during World War I begin, Dashnak and Hunchak leaders would be arrested and executed, driving the Armenian nationalist organisations towards Russia.
+Dashnak militants would rearm and integrate themselves into Russian sponsored volunteer units during the war, while the Hunchaks continued to operate separate guerilla bands.